-- 3.1 This report has been discussed by Education DMT and CLT prior to submission to Education and Learning Scrutiny Committee. - Option 1 Education and Learning Scrutiny Committee considers and accepts the report, associated documentation and proposed course of action. - Option 2 Education and Learning Scrutiny Committee provide comments in relation to improvements that can be made in relation to the associated documentation and proposed course of action. - 4.
+- 3.1 This report has been discussed by Education DMT, CLT and Scrutiny Committee prior to submission to the Executive Committee.
+There are two options, namely: - Option 1 Executive Committee considers and accepts the report, associated documentation and proposed course of action. - Option 2 Executive Committee considers the report and provides comments in relation to improvements that can be made in relation to the associated documentation and proposed course of action. - 4.
 Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Well-being Plan - 4.1 Education is a strategic priority and key to facilitating effective delivery of the Corporate Plan. - 4.2 One of the objectives in the Blaenau Gwent Well-being Plan is for every child to have the best start in life.
 The Council seeks to ensure that provision is appropriate and able to meet the needs of children and young people, so that their progress is in line with ambitious expectations.
 This is particularly pertinent in an emergency crisis situation. - 4.3 There are both statutory and regulatory functions and responsibilities associated with Education.
 The recovery and renewal plan is an essential component in securing effective and compliant delivery.